Downtown Tampa: Performing arts

 The David A. Straz Jr. Center for the Performing Arts opened its doors as the Tampa Bay Performing Arts Center, Tampa, Florida in July 1987 and has welcomed more than 10 million guests.
 The Straz Center is located in northern downtown on a 9 acre site along the east bank of the Hillsborough River.
 As the second largest performing arts complex in the Southeastern United States (behind the Adrienne Arsht Center for the Performing Arts), the 335000 sqft venue provides an environment for a variety of events.
 It has a leading Broadway series, produces grand opera, is the home of the resident professional theater company Jobsite Theater, and also presents a wide variety of concerts and other events.

 Theaters

-The Tampa Theatre a historic U.S. theater and city landmark in the Uptown District of downtown Tampa, Florida.
+The Tampa Theatre is a historic U.S. theater and city landmark in the Uptown District of downtown Tampa, Florida.
 On January 3, 1978, it was added to the U.S. National Register of Historic Places.
 The Theatre features a wide range of independent, foreign, and documentary films on a daily basis.
 It is Tampa's only non-profit movie theater and operating costs are largely covered by its membership program, various corporate sponsors as well as ticket sales.
 It has periodically been used as a backdrop for movies, MTV videos and local programming.